Michael Hutchence: Personal life

 According to People, Hutchence's "public brawls and onetime open drug use" led London tabloids to dub him the "wild man of rock".
 Between 1982 and 1987, he dated Australian film producer Michele Bennett, with whom he shared a flat in Paddington along with New Zealand-Australian singer Jenny Morris, who was INXS's backing vocalist.
 Bennett inspired INXS's 1988 hit song "Never Tear Us Apart", and introduced Hutchence to Australian filmmaker Richard Lowenstein, who ended up directing several music videos for INXS, including the one for "Never Tear Us Apart".
 According to Hutchence's sister, Tina, Bennett was the only woman that Hutchence said he had considered marrying.

-Lowenstein, who was close friends with Hutchence, also said that he believed that Bennett was the only woman that Hutchence would marry; "I always felt that, after everything, he'd go back and marry Michele and have a baby with her," he told The Independent in 1998.
+Lowenstein, who was close friends with Hutchence, also said that he believed Bennett was the only woman Hutchence would marry; "I always felt that, after everything, he'd go back and marry Michele and have a baby with her," he told The Independent in 1998.
 Bennett and Hutchence remained close friends after the end of their relationship and she was described as Hutchence's "first real love", his "closest friend and confidante".

-He was romantically linked to Australian singer and actress Kylie Minogue between 1989 and 1991, American singer Belinda Carlisle, Danish model Helena Christensen between 1991 and 1995, and Australian actress Kym Wilson.
+He was romantically linked to Australian singer and actress Kylie Minogue between 1989 and 1991, American singer Belinda Carlisle, British actress and model Patsy Kensit, Danish model Helena Christensen between 1991 and 1995, and Australian actress Kym Wilson.

-In August 1992, Hutchence and Christensen were riding their bicycles at night in Copenhagen when he refused to move for a taxi.
-They were eating pizza when, unbeknown to him, the taxi tried to get through the narrow street but "didn't beep its horn or anything".
-The taxi driver assaulted Hutchence, causing him to fall backwards and hit his head on the pavement; he suffered a fractured skull.
-Hutchence did not immediately seek medical assistance for the injury and waited several days before seeing a doctor.
-He was left with brain damage and almost completely lost his sense of smell, as well as losing a significant amount of his sense of taste.
-The injury led to periods of depression and increased levels of aggression, and he had still not fully recovered after two weeks in a Copenhagen hospital.
+In August 1992, Hutchence and Christensen were riding their bicycles at night in Copenhagen.
+They were eating pizza in a narrow street when a taxi tried to get through, but "didn't beep its horn or anything".
+The taxi driver then exited his vehicle and assaulted Hutchence, causing him to fall backwards and hit his head on the pavement; he suffered a fractured skull.
+According to Christensen when Hutchence regained consciousness at the hospital and was aggressive; the doctors believed he was drunk and let him check himself out of the hospital.
+He spent the next month in Christensen's apartment with serious medical problems such as talking nonsense, vomiting regularly, and not eating or sleeping normally.
+After a month he agreed to see her family doctor who sent him to Paris for a brain scan.
+He was left with brain damage and completely lost his sense of smell, as well as losing a significant amount of his sense of taste.
+The injury led to periods of depression and increased levels of aggression.
 According to INXS bandmate Beers, Hutchence brandished a knife and threatened to kill him during the 1993 recording of Full Moon, Dirty Hearts.
 Beers recalled, "Over those six weeks, Michael threatened or physically confronted nearly every member of the band."